 The two jumped at the sound of a laughing bark.
 They aimed their lights at the source–a prairie dog standing and pointing at them.
-The animal scurried away intro the grass the moment they realized what startled them.
+They out a sigh of relief as the animal scurried away into the grass.

 “Yeah, let’s head back,” Jacob replied, catching his breath.

-The two jogged along the sightly worn down pathway, not going too fast and keeping their lights on the ground as to not trip.
+The two jogged along the sightly worn-down pathway, not going too fast and keeping their lights on the ground to prevent tripping and giving away their location.
 Elijah came to a stop and pulled Jacob to crouch down with him.